blimmer/benlimmer.com/experience.md

 ## General

-I am passionate about all aspects of software development.
-I have experience and education to support the creation of software from concept, to user testing, to development in an agile environment across the stack.
+I'm a software engineer and architect.
+I have 10+ years of experience working throughout the tech stack, and love helping companies of all sizes achieve their goals.

+For more granular details, check out [my portfolio](/portfolio).

 ## Work Experience